 Preparation of dry hydro-alcoholic (80%) extracts of T. officinale, B. vulgaris roots were performed by Institute of Medicinal Plant Tehran Iran.
 Briefly the plants materials were powdered and immersed in hydro-alcoholic (80%) solvent for 24 hours and filtered.
 Repeat the procedure twice more and mixed the filtrate.
 Concentrate the filtrate in rotary instrument and then dry it in frieze dryer.
-The herbal extracts dry powders were dissolved in DMSO in distilled 5% water.
-Three concentrations of each extract were prepared according to 10, 20, 30 THD average doses used in traditional medicine i.e. 250, 500 and 750 mg/kg/day for T. officinale root extracts respectively and 300, 600 and 900 mg/kg/day for B. vulgaris root extracts respectively.
+The herbal extracts dry powders were dissolved in DMSO in distilled water. concentrations of each extract were prepared according to 10, 20, 30 THD average doses used in traditional medicine i.e. 250, 500 and 750 mg/kg/day for T. officinale root extracts respectively and 300, 600 and 900 mg/kg/day for B. vulgaris root extracts respectively.

-Experimental protocol Administration of CCl4 and plant extracts

-The total 80 rats were divided into eight groups of 10 animals each.
-One group was kept as normal and liver damage was induced in 7 groups by intra-peritoneal injection of 1 ml/kg body weight of 1:1 carbon tetrachloride in olive oil for two successive days according to modified Zimmerman method [12].
+Experimental protocol Administration of CCl4 and plant extracts ml/kg body weight of 1:1 carbon tetrachloride in olive oil for two successive days according to modified Zimmerman method [12].
 Rats without CCl4 treatment (normal group) received an equal volume of olive oil in the same manner.
 One of the 7 intoxicated groups was kept as control and herbal extracts were administered to other 6 groups.
 The herbal extracts were injected intraperitonealy for three days following carbon tetrachloride administration.